-8.4 Pediatric Use Zoledronic acid injection is not indicated for use in children
+Zoledronic acid injection is not indicated for use in children.

 The safety and effectiveness of zoledronic acid was studied in a one-year, active-controlled trial of 152 pediatric subjects (74 receiving zoledronic acid).
 The enrolled population was subjects with severe osteogenesis imperfecta, aged 1-17 years, 55% male, 84% Caucasian, with a mean lumbar spine bone mineral density (BMD) of 0.431 gm/cm2, which is 2.7 standard deviations below the mean for age-matched controls (BMD Z-score of -2.7).
 At one year, increases in BMD were observed in the zoledronic acid treatment group.
-However, changes in BMD in individual patients with severe osteogenesis imperfecta did not necessarily correlate with the risk for fracture or the incidence or severity of chronic bone pain.
-The adverse events observed with necessary correlate with the risk of nature of the include of severity of clining to provide pair.
-The autrese events observed with colledronic acid injection use in children did not raise any new safety findings beyond those previously seen in adults treated for hypercalcemia of malignancy or bone metastases.
+However, changes in BMD in individual patients with severe osteogenesis imperfecta did not zoledning and relations group.
+Towards, including all the mindidence or severity of chronic bone pain.
+The adverse events observed with zoledronic acid injection use in children did not raise any new safety findings beyond those previously seen in adults treated for hypercalcemia of malignancy or bone metastases.
 However, adverse reactions seen more commonly in pediatric patients included pyrexia (61%), arthralgia (26%), hypocalcemia (22%) and headache (22%).
 These reactions, excluding arthralgia, occurred most frequently within 3 days after the first infusion and became less common with repeat dosing.
-Because of long-term retention in bone, zoledronic acid injection should only be used in children if the potential benefit outweighs the potential risk.
+Because of long-term retention in

-Plasma zoledronic acid concentration data was obtained from 10 patients with severe osteogenesis imperfect (4 in the age group of 3-8 years and 6 in the age group of 9-17 years) infused with 0.05 mg/kg dose over 30 min.
-Mean C{max} and AUC(n-last) was 167 ng/mL and 220 ng.h/mL, respectively.
-The plasma concentration time profile of zoledronic acid in pediatric patients represent a multi-exposured to delice a concentration. multi-exponential decline, as observed in adult cancer patients at an approximately equivalent mg/kg dose
+Plasma zoledronic acid concentration data was obtained from 10 patients with severe osteogenesis imperfecta (4 in the age group of 3-8 years and 6 in the age group of 9-17 years) infused with 0.05 mg/kg dose over 30 min.
+Mean Cmax and AUC(bettall) was 167 ng/mL and 220 ng.h/mL, respectively.
+The plasma concentration time profile of zoledronic acid in pediatric patients represent a multi-exponential decline, as observed in adult cancer patients at an approximately equivalent mg/kg dose bone, zoledronic acid injection should only be used in children if the potential benefit outweighs the potential risk.